-- 46. ALL TYPES: Site landscaping should incorporate environmentally sustainable features: - a) Minimize stormwater runoff and reduce heat island effects (e.g. increase the amount of landscaped areas on-site and decrease the amount of impervious paved surfaces) - b) Take energy efficiency into consideration in the overall design of landscaped areas.
+- 46. ALL TYPES: Site landscaping should incorporate environmentally sustainable features: - a) Minimize stormwater runoff and reduce heat island effects (e.g. increase the amount of land- scaped areas on-site and decrease the amount of impervious paved surfaces) - b) Take energy efficiency into consideration in the overall design of landscaped areas.
 Use designs that moderate the effect of wind and solar impacts on buildings (e.g. use deciduous trees along western and southern building frontages to address passive solar gains and allow for winter gains) (illustr.) - c) Minimize high water use mown turf areas.
-Strive to limit mown turf areas to a maximum of 25-50% of the total landscaped area of one site - d) Reduce evaporation from soil by providing mulce) Use the highest guality plant material possible a - s a - an obvious impact; maximize the function and aesthetic qualities of landscaping for open spaces - f) Select plants that require less need for chemical interventions in pest and weed control. - 47.
-ALL TYPES: For landscaping in surface parking areas: - a) Locate curbed landscape islands throughout parking areas in order to define parking clusters, visually break-up and screen the parking area, highlight pedestrian routes, increase human comfort, provide shade and manage stormwater opportunities - b) Locate landscaped islands as such: between, and at the end of, parking rows; one landscaped island along the side of a parking space, at the end of every six spaces in a single row; one landscaped island, at a minimum of 3.6 m in length, located along the end of each group of 6 paired spaces (e.g. 12 spaces in two adjoining rows of 6 spaces, each front to front) - c) Cluster small car spaces with left over areas used for a landscaped island - d) Provide a minimum of 1.5 m radius for tree root balls in landscaped islands.
+Strive to limit mown turf areas to a maximum of 25-50% of the total landscaped area of one site d) Reduce evaporation from soil by providing mulch ver to entare and groundwater. - Use the highest quality plant material possible and in a scale and massing that will have an obvious impact; maximize the function and aesthetic qualities of landscaping for open spaces - f) Select plants that require less need for chemical interventions in pest and weed control. - 47.
+ALL TYPES: For landscaping in surface parking areas: - Locate curbed landscape islands throughout parking areas in order to define parking clusters, - visually break-up and screen the parking area, highlight pedestrian routes, increase human comfort, provide shade and manage stormwater opportunities - b) Locate landscaped islands as such: between, and at the end of, parking rows; one landscaped island along the side of a parking space, at the end of every six spaces in a single row; one land- scaped island, at a minimum of 3.6 m in length, located along the end of each group of 6 paired spaces (e.g. 12 spaces in two adjoining rows of 6 spaces, each front to front) - c) Cluster small car spaces with left over areas used for a landscaped island - d) Provide a minimum of 1.5 m radius for tree root balls in landscaped islands.
 Where a 1.5 m radius cannot be provided, the minimum landscape strip width should be not less than 1 m.
-Structural soil should be used under paved areas for the smaller landscaped strip to protect the roots from vehicles - e) Incorporate wheel stops or other devices in parking spaces to prevent landscaping and tree trunks from vehicle damage - f) Maximize tree spacing appropriately to correspond with the mature size of the tree species being used; allow for at least one tree in each island - g) Use single stem deciduous shade trees with a minimum of 5 cm caliper or larger, with tree canopies that begin no less than 2 m above grade - h) Use a mix of #1, #2 and #5 plant pot sizes for shrubs in landscaped islands as well as a mix of evergreen trees or plant material that will provide for year-round variety - i) Allow for visual surveillance through the site between the low shrubs screening the bottom half of the vehicles and the bottom of the tree canopy - j) Locate lower shrub plantings at crossing points to ensure visibility between vehicles and pedestrians at crossings.
+Structural soil should be used under paved areas for the smaller landscaped strip to protect the roots from vehicles - Incorporate wheel stops or other devices in parking spaces to prevent landscaping and tree trunks from vehicle damage - Maximize tree spacing appropriately to correspond with the mature size of the tree species being used; allow for at least one tree in each island